Meigs Syndrome

 Chest radiograph showing left-sided pleural effusion.

-Atypical Meigs characterized by a benign pelvic mass with right-sided pleural effusion but without ascites has been reported at least twice.
+Atypical Meigs syndrome, characterized by a benign pelvic mass with right-sided pleural effusion but without ascites, has been reported at least twice.
+In a case report of an older woman with atypical Meigs syndrome who presented with right-sided pleural effusion and notable leg edema, heart failure with preserved ejection fraction was initially suspected.[5]
 As in Meigs syndrome, pleural effusion resolves after removal of the pelvic mass.

 Pseudo-pseudo Meigs syndrome includes patients with systemic lupus erythematosus and enlarged ovaries.[6]